AdobeDocs/dynamic-media-classic.en/help/using/info-panel-content-image-sets.md

 ## Import source content for the Info Panel in Image Sets {#import-source-content-for-the-info-panel-in-image-sets}

-You can use a CSV (Comma-Separated Value) file with ASCII encoding (non-ASCII characters must be HTML encoded) or a tab-delimited file for the source text for an info panel for an Image Set.
+You can use a CSV (Comma-Separated Value) file with ASCII encoding (non-ASCII characters must be HTML encoded) or a tab-delimited file for the source text for an Info Panel for an Image Set.
 Tab-delimited files must use UTF-16 (Unicode) encoding.
-You import the different file types using different methods.
+You can import the different file types using different methods.

 When formatting source content, keep in mind the following guidelines:

 * The tab- and comma-delimited data can contain as many columns as are necessary for the rollover template.
-* The first item or column of data is the rollover identifier (associated with the rollover_key value from the image map URLs).
+* The first item or column of data is the rollover identifier (associated with the rollover_key value from the Image Map URLs).
 * Make sure that each tab- or comma-delimited item after the identifier is the item that you want substituted into the response template.
 So, the first column is substituted into $1$, the second column into $2$, and so on).

 ### Import CSV content into Image Sets from an externally hosted location {#import-csv-content-into-image-sets-from-an-externally-hosted-location}